In the pursuit of doing the best SEO work we can, one thing that may be overlooked or undervalued is optimizing for voice search.

 Who remembers Jerry Maguire’s famous line, “Help me, help you.”?
 That’s what microdata does for Google.

-Helping Google to help you answer people’s voice search.
+Help Google to help you answer people’s voice searches.
+This is an example from Google of microdata.

 Does your brand have an abnormal spelling that you need to take into consideration?